After two Grand Slams, former world number one, Simona Halep has announced her retirement from professional tennis.

 The Romanian announced her decision on court at the Transylvania Open following her 6-1 6-1 first-round loss to Lucia Bronzetti.

-The 33-year-old recently said she was considering retirement, externally because of a knee injury that forced her to withdraw from Australian Open qualifying last month.
+The 33-year-old recently said she was considering retirement, because of a knee injury that forced her to withdraw from Australian Open qualifying last month.

 This week's event was just her fifth tournament since returning to the WTA Tour following a doping ban, in a case that went on for almost two years.